Junaiid-Ahmad/BitIO/ReadMe.markdown

 * Write a LDPC encoder/decoder
 * Write a FSE/Asymetric Numeral System encoder and decoder
 * Update the Argument parser to just take in full word flags, and generate short options automatically.
+* Change ReadFromMSB/WriteFromMSB functions to ReadFromLittleEndian/ReadFromBigEndian and WriteFromBigEndian/WriteFromLittleEndian